 Leadership Women, Inc. is the lasting legacy of multiple generations.
-The gusto, grit and determination that drove the founders remains relevant and thrives today with the common mission to improve the personal, economic and professional status of women by providing programs and projects to help them as they advance in their leadership journeys.
+The gusto, grit and determination that drove the founders remains relevant and thrives today with the common mission to ensure women’s full and effective participation and equal opportunities for leadership at all levels of decision-making in political, economic, and public life. by providing programs and projects to help them as they advance in their leadership journeys.

 Like the founders, the current leaders of Leadership Women continue to empower incoming generations and promote leadership that encourages and enables women to make lasting, positive impacts wherever they work and live.

 |1973||Josephine Hall, Marilyn Cazort and Janice McCoy incorporated the Texas Women’s Caucus in San Antonio.|

 |1975||Texas Women’s Caucus changes name to Womanpower, An Educational Fund.|

 |1976||Sarah Weddington, Jane Hickie, Ann Richards, Cathy Bonner, Judith Guthrie and Martha Smiley are elected as the board of the nonprofit.|

 |1977||Womanpower publishes its first educational project, a book titled Texas Women in Politics.
 Womanpower changes its name to the Texas Foundation for Women’s Resources.|

 |1978||Women’s Resources launches its first major statewide project, “Texas Women: A Celebration of History.”
 The first large-scale effort to document and publicize the contributions of women to a state’s history, the project is considered a ‘mother’ of American women’s history.
 Components eventually include a touring exhibit, several books, an educational video, numerous publications and an archive.|

 |1981-1982||The “Texas Women: A Celebration of History” project touring exhibit opens at museums in San Antonio, Dallas, Austin, Amarillo, El Paso and Houston.|